joemooney/rust-notes/md/glossary.md

 Rust's package manager and build system. `cargo --version` `cargo build` `cargo run` `cargo install` `cargo check` `cargo new {name}`

+## package
+Per the book: A package is one or more crates that provide a set of functionality.
+There can be at most one library and any number of binary crates in the package.
+Each file in src/bin is a separate binary crate.

 ## rustup

 The command to upgrade your Rust compiler: `rustup update`